House of Schleswig-Holstein-Sonderburg-Augustenburg: History

 The branch originated from Ernest Günther, a member of the ducal house of Schleswig-Holstein (its branch of Sønderborg) and a cadet of the royal house of Denmark.
 He was the third son of Alexander, 2nd Duke of Sonderborg (1573–1627), and thus a grandson of John the Younger (1545–1622), the first duke, who was a son of King Christian III of Denmark.

-Ernest Günther had a castle built in the years after 1651, which received the name of Augustenborg in honor of his wife, Auguste.
+Ernest Günther had a castle built in the years after 1651, which received the name of Augustenburg in honor of his wife, Auguste.
 She was also from a branch of the Dukes of Schleswig-Holstein as a daughter of Philip (1584–1663), Duke of Glücksburg.
 As that castle became the chief seat of their line, the family eventually used the name of Augustenborg as its branch name.
 As they were agnates of the ducal house, the title of duke belonged to every one of them (as is the Germanic custom).

-The Dukes of Augustenborg were not sovereign rulers—they held their lands in fief to their dynastically-senior kinsmen, the sovereign Dukes of Schleswig and Holstein—who were the Oldenburg Kings of Denmark.
+The Dukes of Augustenburg were not sovereign rulers—they held their lands in fief to their dynastically-senior kinsmen, the sovereign Dukes of Schleswig and Holstein—who were the Oldenburg Kings of Denmark.

-Later, a Danish king made the head of that line specifically Duke of Augustenborg.
-In the late 18th century, since 1764, the branch of Schleswig-Holsten-Sønderborg-Augustenborg was genealogically the next senior branch immediately after the main line of Danish kings.
-King Frederick VI of Denmark (or, rather, his chief adviser Andreas Peter Bernstorff), made his only sister Louise Auguste of Denmark marry the then Hereditary Prince Christian of Augustenborg.
+Later, a Danish king made the head of that line specifically Duke of Augustenburg.
+In the late 18th century, since 1764, the branch of Schleswig-Holsten-Sønderborg-Augustenburg was genealogically the next senior branch immediately after the main line of Danish kings.
+King Frederick VI of Denmark (or, rather, his chief adviser Andreas Peter Bernstorff), made his only sister Louise Auguste of Denmark marry the then Hereditary Prince Christian of Augustenburg.